puagarwa/page-fragmentor/README.md

 If the content is broken across a table any `<thead>` will be cloned.

+### Tables

+`<thead>` will be cloned if a table is fragmented.

+The CSS contains some base settings for tables.

+By default a `<tr>` has `break-inside: avoid`.
+Without this breaks may happen within a table cell, which may lead to cells changing columns.

+### Lists and counters

+The `start` property is reset on ordered lists so the numbering is retained.

+If you use counters, be sure to check they still count across pages.

 ## Fragmentation algorithm

 The fragmentation algorithm is loosely based on the [CSS fragmentation module 3][6]